The Atheist Bible, CC-BY Fabian M. Suchanek

 Animal morality

 In the pursuit of these 4 Fs, the well-being of another animal plays no role.
-For example, some spider species eat not just their prey, but also devour their mates.
+For example, some spider species eat not just their prey, but also devour their mates2.
 This is because their mates do not serve any reproductive purpose any more, they are too weak to defend themselves, and provide a valuable source of protein.
 Eating the mate offered an evolutionary advantage, and so spiders that behaved this way survived.
-Spiders of this species today therefore devour their mate — even though if humans did this we would consider it immoral.

 Roundworms live in the intestinesCC0 CDC Division of Parasitic Diseases

-Parasites infect the host animal and live in the body of the host.
+Some species live in the bodies of others.
 The Acanthocephala worm, for example, infects crustaceans that live in the water.
 It causes the host animal to swim towards the surface, where it is then usually eaten by a bird such as a duck.
 The duck then serves as the ultimate host for the worm.
-The crustacean is sacrificed as an intermediate stage in that process.
-The worm does not “care” about the life of the crustacean.
-Another type of parasite are roundworms (shown on the right).
-These live in human or animal intestines.
-They grow to a length of up to 35 cm and may cause lung diseases in the human.
+The crustacean is sacrificed as an intermediate stage in that process.3 The worm does not “care” about the life of the crustacean.
+Another type of parasite are roundworms (pictured).
+These live in human or animal intestines, and grow to a length of up to 40cm4.
 The roundworm does not care at all about the well-being of the human.
 It just “cares” for its own survival.

-The list goes on: Some wasps lay their eggs in their prey without killing it, so that the larvae slowly eat their host alive.
+The list goes on: Some wasps lay their eggs in their prey without killing it, so that the larvae slowly eat their host alive5.
 Or take malaria.
-Every year, hundreds of thousands of people die from this disease, which is transmitted by mosquitos.
+Every year, hundreds of thousands of people die from this disease, which is transmitted by mosquitos6.
 Of course, the mosquito does not care at all whether humans die.
-The mosquito just cares whether humans deliver the blood that the mosquitos feed on.
+The mosquito just cares whether humans deliver the blood that the mosquitoes feed on.
 The malaria virus also does not care whether the human dies.
-The virus just has to make sure that it is transmitted before the host dies (“has to make sure” is to be understood in the sense of an evolutionary pseudo-intention).
+The virus just has to make sure that it is transmitted before the host dies (where “has to make sure” is to be understood in the sense of an evolutionary pseudo-intention).
 All virus mutations that kill the host instantly before the transmission occurred have died together with their host.
 Hence, all viruses that exist today do not instantly kill.

 All of this shows us that there is no “ethical behavior” in nature.
 Nature is often mainly about eating and being eaten.